 Many inventions related to the Internet have been patented.
-Patents relating to electrical communication, data storage and retrieval, cryptography, information processing, and system organization are a few of the many Internet-related patents.
+Patents relating to advances in electrical communication, data storage and retrieval, cryptography, information processing, and system organization are a few of the many Internet-related patents.
 A large portion of patent issues associated with the Internet are those surrounding software patents.
 Traditionally, software has been protected under copyright law.
 However, computer software may also be granted patent protection.
 Given a choice between copyright and patent protection, software developers generally prefer patent protection, as it provides greater protection than copyright.
-To obtain patent protection, the software must do more than solve a mathematical problem, as algorithms and abstract ideas are considered laws of nature and are therefore not patentable.
+To obtain patent protection, the software must do more than solve a mathematical problem, as algorithms and abstract ideas are, absent some additional concrete features, not patentable.
 For a discussion of copyrightability of software, see the Copyrightable Subject Matter discussion in the Copyright Law section.